naratech-eng/researcher-platform/docs/README.md

-# Agricultural Research Platform Documentation
+# Animal Genetics Research Platform Documentation

 ## Overview

-This repository contains comprehensive documentation for the Agricultural Research Platform with Emilia AI integration.
+This repository contains comprehensive documentation for the Animal Genetics Research Platform with Emilia AI integration.
 The documentation is structured for publication on GitBook and covers all aspects of the platform including product requirements, technical architecture, implementation recommendations, and user guides.

 ## Repository Structure